 Testing for Cancer

 Doctors use a range of methods to diagnose or rule out cancer.
 They begin with a physical exam, checking the testicles and lymph nodes throughout the body.
 In addition, they examine the breasts and legs.
-If the physical exam doesn’t provide the information needed to diagnose the problem, the doctor may order an ultrasound or blood tests.
+If the physical exam doesn’t provide the information needed to diagnose the problem, the doctor may order an ultrasound or blood test.

 The ultrasound provides a picture of the internal organs to look for tumors while blood tests check for tumor markers.
 Cancers make different markers, so the doctor will look for an elevated alpha-fetoprotein level or beta-human chorionic gonadotropin level.
 The elevated levels also provide clues as to which type of tumor they may find.